shivannis/xandr-docs-public/xandr-docs/articles/ott-ctv/appletv-sdk-integration-guide.md

 ## Objective C project requirements

-As a default, XCode doesn't have a setting to use Swift Standard Libraries for Objective-C projects.
+By default, XCode doesn't have a setting to use Swift Standard Libraries for Objective-C projects.
 For an Objective-C-based publisher application, you'll need to set the "**Always Embed Swift Standard Libraries**” setting to **Yes** in the Build Settings for the IDE.